Bitterness: Life Lesson from the Book of Ruth

 Overcoming bitterness is another life lesson from the Book of Ruth.
 I am getting close to the end of my new book, 10 Life Lessons from the Book of Ruth.
 Here is another excerpt.
 Hope you enjoy it.
 Please leave comments.

-In Ruth 1:20, Naomi declares, “Do not call me Naomi (Delight, Pleasant One), call me Mara (Bitter) for God has dealt very bitterly with me.
-I went out full (the greatest possible, maximum) and the Lord has brought me home again empty (destitute, devoid).”
+In Ruth 1:20, Naomi declares, “Do not call me Naomi (Delight, Pleasant One), call me Mara (Bitter), for God has dealt very bitterly with me.
+I went out full (the greatest possible, maximum), and the Lord has brought me home again empty (destitute, devoid).”
 Was Ruth considered part of Naomi’s family?
-Naomi acted in a way which makes me believe she did not consider Ruth as part of her (full) family since she used the word ‘empty’ to define her current circumstances.
+Naomi acted in a way that makes me believe she did not consider Ruth as part of her (full) family since she used the word ‘empty’ to define her current circumstances.

 We often find ourselves in almost the same frame of mind and heart (sometimes the same) as Naomi.
 Bitterness will take root (Hebrews 12:15) if we allow it.
 When we start looking at God as the enemy and blaming our misfortunes on Him, bitterness will quickly begin to control our lives.
 Even though we may not see bitterness in a person with our naked eye, bitterness will manifest in a number of ways.